DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Rats, River (giant):** _(These neutral animals' vital stats are HD 1d4, HP 2, AC 13, MV 30 ft., 15 ft. climb.
 Their saves are physical.
 They attack with a bite for 1d2 points of damage, a shield's AC bonus not applicable.
 They have twilight vision, and 10% will be diseased, the effects of which the Castle Keeper may determine.
 XP: 1+1)_

-**Rivermen:** _(They are 0th level, chaotic neutral, human fighters whose vital stats are HD 1d8, HP 5, AC 11.
+**Rivermen:** _(These 0th level human fighters’ vital statistics are HP 5 each.
+AC 11.
+MV 30 ft. disposition chaos/neutral.
 Their primary attributes are physical.
-Their secondary skill is Nautical Ability, which is described in the CZY Appendix.
-They have waterproofed leather coats, spears [+0 "to hit"; 1d6 damage], and 12-inch knives._ _XP: 5+1)_
+Their secondary skill is nautical ability as described in the CZY appendix.
+They wear waterproofed leather coats and carry spears (+0 to hit, 1d6 damage) and 12-inch knives.
+XP 5+1.)_

 **Snake, poisonous:** _(This neutral animal's vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
 Its saves are physical.
 It attacks with a bite for 1 point of damage.
 Its bite delivers poison for 2d4 points of additional damage, save versus poison negates.
 XP: 9+1)_

 **Snake, poisonous (deadly):** _(This neutral animal's vital stats are HD 2d6, HP 7, AC 14, MV 20 ft.
 Its saves are physical.
 It attacks with a bite for 1 point of damage.
 Its bite delivers poison for 1d4 points of additional damage for 10 rounds, save versus poison reduces damage to 1 point per round.
 XP: 20+2)_

-**Spider, Giant (medium-sized):** _(These neutral creatures' vital stats are HD 3d8, HP 15, AC 15, Move 30 ft., 20 ft. climb.
-Their saves are physical.
-They attack with a bite for 1d6 points of damage.
-Their bite injects venom for 3d4 additional damage, save negates.
-If the first save fails, an additional save is required one round later.
-If the second save also fails, the victim also suffers paralyzation for 1d6 hours.
-XP: 52+3)_
+**Spider, Giant (medium-sized):** _(These Level 3(d8) giant spiders’ vital statistics are HP 15 each.
+AC 15.
+MV 30 ft., climb 20 ft. disposition neutral.
+Their primary attributes are physical.
+They attack with a bite for 1d6 damage.
+Their bite injects venom for 3d4 additional damage (constitution save negates).
+If the first save fails, a second constitution save is required one round later, and if that save fails the victim is paralyzed for 1d6 hours.
+XP 52+3.)_

 **Stirges:** _(These neutral creatures' vital stats are HD 1d6, HP 3, AC 16 Move 10 ft., 40 ft. fly.
 Their saves are physical.
 They attack with a sting for 1d3 points of damage.
 Their special abilities include attach and blood drain for 1d4 points of damage per round.
 XP: 15+1)_

 **Thieves**:** _(They are 3rd-4th level, alignment variable, race variable_ —_human, dwarf, elf, half-elf, halfling— thieves whose vital stats are HP 4 per level, AC 14.
 Their primary attributes are physical.
 Their significant attribute is dexterity 16.
 They have leather armor, longsword [+1 "to hit"; 1d8 damage], and throwing daggers [+3 "to hit"; 1d4 damage].
 They also carry thieves' tools, 50' rope, grappling hook, 6-inch iron spikes x4, and 3d6 gp in mixed coin.
 XP: 50+3; 120+4.)_

-**Turtle, Huge Snapping:** _(These neutral creatures' vital stats are HD 5d8, HP 20 AC 19 shell, 12 head, limbs, and tail, MV 3 ft. land, 6 ft. swimming.
+**Turtle, Huge Snapping:** _(These Level 5(d8) huge snapping turtles’ vital statistics are HP 20 each.
+AC 12/19.
+MV 30 ft., swim 60 ft. disposition neutral.
 Their primary attributes are physical.
-They attack with a bite for 2d4+10 points of damage.
-Once the huge snapping turtle has successfully bitten a victim it does not have to strike again.
-Each round thereafter the turtle inflicts 2d4 points of damage per round.
-Also, the turtle may attempt to drag creatures into the water where they can drown.
-To escape, the turtle must be killed or suffer the loss of 50% of its hit points, or the victim must make a successful strength save to break free.
-XP: 100+5)_
+They attack with a bite for 2d4+10 damage.
+Their special abilities include Crushing Grasp: once a successful bite is made, the victim suffers 2d4 damage per round thereafter, and the turtle may drag the victim underwater where they can drown.
+To escape, the turtle must be killed, suffer the loss of 50% of its hit points, or the victim must make a successful strength save to break free.
+XP 100+5.)_

 **Wolf, Grey:** _(These neutral animals' vital stats are HD 2d8, HP 9, AC 13, MV 50 ft.
 Their saves are physical.
 They attack with a bite for 1d4+3 damage.
 Their special abilities include a trip attack, superior sense of smell, and twilight vision.
 XP: 10+2)_